micmejia/bible-dump/AMPC/Luke/Luke 5.md

-And [Jesus] charged him to tell no one [[^e]that he might chance to meet], [^f]until [He said] you go and show yourself to the priest, and make an offering for your purification, as Moses commanded, for a testimony _and_ proof to the people, that they may have evidence [of your healing].
+And [Jesus] charged him to tell no one [that he might chance to meet], until [He said] you go and show yourself to the priest, and make an offering for your purification, as Moses commanded, for a testimony _and_ proof to the people, that they may have evidence [of your healing].